 C) Open Space

- Properties or portions of properties can qualify for the TDR program to maintain continuous sections of open space for viewscapes, and trails.
+ Properties or portions of properties can qualify for the TDR program to maintain continuous sections of open space for viewscapes and trails.

 o La Bajada Ranch may be used as a sending area to maintain open space.